intact-square/feedback-form-angular/README.md

 ## 11. Pre filling data in form
 In HTML we use "value" attribute.
 Thus giving the same data from value of an input into form control will set it as default selection.

+## 12. Pre filling data in form with setValue in ngOnInit